John Knowles (Manchester): Theatre Royal

 John Knowles was presented a plate by his friends who were full of praise for him in 1844.
 He received this "in acknowledgement of his energetic and successful efforts to revive national drama in Manchester".

 Knowles's theatrical career began at the time when the theatre in Manchester was at its lowest ebb.
 Knowles took over the management of the second Theatre Royal in Fountain Street; he set up a strong stock company and proved himself a very capable, though somewhat authoritarian, theatre manager.
 However, due to a fire in 1844, it was destroyed.
 The proprietors of the theatre in Fountain Street refused to rebuild it.
 At a public dinner, Knowles stated that if they could get no one else to build a theatre then he would do it himself.
 As a result, Knowles bought the patent rights and set about finding a site for the new theatre.
 Knowles had always been an admirer of theatrical performances and he was anxious to see their renovation in this, his native town.
 He desired to see the revival of the legitimate drama, and the plays represented in a manner duly worthy of them.

 Knowles found a new site for his theatre on Peter Street.
 He demolished the Wellington Inn and Brogden's Horse Bazaar.
 Knowles employed Francis Chester and John Gould Irwin as the architects for his new theatre.
 In preparation for the building of the new Theatre Royal, Knowles and Chester went to London and visited most of the metropolitan theatres, noting their areas, internal forms, acoustic capabilities, etc. With a cost of £23,000, the new Theatre Royal opened to an audience of 2,500.
 Precautionary measures against fire were taken by placing a tank on the roof capable of holding 20,000 gallons of water, which was connected by pipes to the stage and the green room.
 Its programme that night included Weber's Oberon overture, Douglas Jerrold's "Time works wonders" and an elaborate ballet spectacle "The Court Ball in 1740".
 Knowles's schedule of productions was intensive – in one season there were 157 performances at which two and sometimes three plays were performed.
 The popularity of the theatre grew.
-Charles Dickens, John Leech and George Cruickshank were amongst notable people who appeared at the theatre.
+Charles Dickens, John Leech and George Cruikshank were amongst notable people who appeared at the theatre.
 The theatre was dedicated to Shakespeare and Knowles installed a Carrara marble statue of the playwright above the entrance.
 It was Manchester's finest outdoor statue.
 In 1875, after years of success, Knowles severed his connections with the theatre, disposing of it to a limited company for £50,000.